withabubaker/Light-Control/README.md

 sudo nano /etc/systemd/system/ControlKasaSmartPlug.service
 ```

-2. add the following to the file
+2. add the following to the file (update the name and location as required)

 ```bash
 [Unit]